cinaq/reminders2calendar/README.md

 ## Installation

+> If you have existing shortcut versions, remove them, download from this repo and import them again.
+You can keep your personalized shortcuts.

 ### iOS (iphone, ipad)

 - Open Shortcuts.app
 - Reminders list name: this is the name of your reminders list.
 It also must match with your calendar name.
-- Import [Reminders2Calendar](https://www.icloud.com/shortcuts/310cffa3a4254701bb8ead6ee33e8854) into your shortcuts on your iPhone.
+- Import your shortcuts on your iPhone.
-- Create a new shortcut.
-I call it **Reminders2Calendar Personal**

 ### Mac OSX (macbook)